Q: Is Community Action Partnership of San Luis Obispo a part of the City or County Government?

 A: Community Action receives the majority of their funding from federal, county and city government awards and grants.
 The funding the Agency receives from individual donations is particularly important because it allows CAPSLO to fill gaps in the grant funding to better assist the community needs.
-See the Funders link on our website.

 Q: How is the community involved in the decisions being made by the Community Action Partnership?